filecoin-project/devgrants/open-grants/blockchain-solution-for-artificial-intelligence-using-filecoin.md

 # Project Description

 Machine Learning (ML) has grown significantly in various industries in recent years.
-ML practitioners from businesses AI teams to inndividual data scientists face multiple data storage related challenges: finding proven and good dataset, storing and maintaining them with ground truth labels, and keeping track of variances of different ML modeling files that are produced by data scientists during the experiment and production lifecycle.
-These data files typically are stored internally, or through AWS / Azure / GCP cloud by many individuals or teams but not organized properly, difficult to version, reference or share.
+ML practitioners from businesses Artificial Intelligent (AI) teams to individual data scientists face multiple data storage related challenges: finding proven and good dataset, storing and maintaining them with ground truth labels, and keeping track of variances of different ML modeling files that are generated during the experiment and production lifecycle.
+These data files typically are stored internally, or through AWS / Azure / GCP cloud by many individuals or teams but not organized properly, difficult to version, hard to reference or share.

-In particular, Deep Learning, a type of machine learning and artificial intelligence (AI), requires data scientists to use large datasets to train models that imitates the way humans gain certain types of knowledge.
-These large dataset (in NLP) can have billions of words or sentences in hundreds of GBs or TBs in size which post challenges in storage and management.
+In particular, Deep Learning, a type of machine learning, requires data scientists to use much larger datasets to train models that imitates the way humans gain certain types of knowledge.
+These large datasets (for example, in NLP) can have billions of words or sentences in hundreds of GBs or TBs in size which post challenges in storage and management.
+Further more, these larges datasets are stored dozens or thousands of copies around the world - a big waste yet none of them are reliable.

-This project aims to use Filecoin storage network as data storage foundation to simplify the AI/ML tasks so that scentists can focus on collect, edit, publish and share Natural Language Processing (NLP) domain open datasets, open algorithms and ML models for AI researchers and various industry applications.
+This project aims to use Filecoin storage network as data foundation to simplify the AI/ML tasks so that scentists can focus on collect, edit, publish and share Natural Language Processing (NLP) domain open datasets, open algorithms and ML models for AI researchers and various industry applications.

-- Identify, edit and manage open datasets in NLP space for machine learning
+- Identify, edit and manage open datasets in NLP space for machine learning and deep learning
 - Leverage IPFS to store and manage list of datasets, models as well as versioning
 - Filecoin is ideal solution to store these datasets and models in consistent, verifiable, decentralizing way
 - Integrate with multiple Filecoin-based partners (FileSwan, Estuary etc) on storage deals making and distribution